ckeditor/ckeditor4-docs/docs/guide/dev/features/image/README.md

 ## Image Plugin Demo

-See the {@linksdk image working "Default Image Plugin" sample} that showcases the Image plugin with all its capabilities.
+See the {@linkexample image working "Default Image Plugin" sample} that showcases the Image plugin with all its capabilities.

 ## Related Features